smagnuson19/Tellr-App/README.md

 3. Rename the .podspec file to RNImagePicker
 4. cd ios and rename the .xcodeproject file to RNImagePicker.xcodeproject
 5. `pod install` again
+6. If that doesn't work check the Podfile in the ios directory and remove the react-native-image-picker lin

 Alternatively, if you get any linker issues, that means React-Native-Image-Picker may have added itself back in.
 Delete any duplicate library pods.
 Linker commands are specific to pods.